How do I create a Windows shortcut?

 Create a shortcut using Microsoft's wizard

-Move to the location or folder you wish to create the shortcut, right-click on an empty location of the folder or screen and click New and then Shortcut or Create Shortcut.
+Move to the location or folder you want to create the shortcut, right-click on an empty location of the folder or screen and click New and then Shortcut or Create Shortcut.

 In Windows Explorer, click File, New, and then Shortcut.
-Once in the shortcut wizard window, you will be able to browse to the location of the file you wish to create the shortcut to create the shortcut.
+Once in the shortcut wizard window, you can browse to the location of the file you want to create the shortcut to create the shortcut.